nuzcraft/slimes_in_this_dungeon/README.md

 9. 4th Level -> escape with the crystals!
 This level is a grab bag of all slimes and the player has all abilities.
 When the player reaches the stairs, the game is over!

 ## Changelog
+### 2020.02.06 Game Flow
+Today, I started working on the game flow.
+Basically, the player will go through a couple different dungeon levels collection crystals.
+The crystals will grant special abilities.
+After collecting all 3, they have to escape.
+There's a level selector that sits between the levels.
 ### 2020.02.04 Starting the Design
 This will be my first attempt at a 7DRL and I'm terrified.
 I've tried a couple other game jams in the past (GM48) with little success, mostly due to a lack of time, but also due to a lack of experience.
 This README will comprise all the normal README garbage, but will also be my design document as I begin planning my week of development.
 I'm very excited!
 My idea for a game is _really simple_ and I think thats the best way to go for my first try.
 I'll be coming up with a pseudo-timeline as well as plan extra features in case things go better than expected (they won't).